Middle Park Primary in Eltham, Greenwich has been awarded the national award for inclusion.

 During the learning walks I was able to see how strategies had been put in place to help all children to make progress in their learning including those in the most vulnerable groups.
 Classrooms displays and resources were used to support learning and teachers used a variety of teaching methods and strategies.
 Interventions and planned adult support was used to develop and enhance children’s learning, from their individual starting points, and this allowed for progress to be made.

 Behaviour for Learning

 The behaviour in classes was very good and demonstrated behaviour for learning.
 The children were engaged in the activities they were doing and understood what they were learning.
-Children with additional needs are planned for using a number of strategies and interventions in and out of classroom, where appropriate.
-During their interview the children showed that they were proud of their achievements and could clearly articulate why they liked being at Middle Park Primary School, and what it has done to help them.
+Children with additional needs are planned for using a number of strategies and interventions in and out of the classroom, where appropriate.
+During their interview, the children showed that they were proud of their achievements and could clearly articulate why they liked being at Middle Park Primary School, and what it has done to help them.

 Highly Regarded by Parents